jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 prism: true
 ---

 I'll be honest - the last few weeks have been rough.
 For me, for the world, for the people in Palestine and Israel.
-Way worse than what I'm going through.
+Way worse for them than what I'm going through.
 Obviously.

-There's been dead babies.
+Thousands of people who were alive weeks ago are now dead.
+Including babies.
 And subsequent news cycles about how those babies died and who lied about it.
 And then a hospital got bombed and even more people died.
 And then news cycles about who did it but not about helping the people who survived it or who's families were shattered as a result.
+And the bombs have continued every day.

-War is horrible.
-It's uncontrollable.
-And for me, a person living in California who has never even been near a gunfight, it's pretty incomprehensible.
+War is horrible and uncontrollable.
+For me, a person living in California who has never even been near a gunfight, it's also pretty incomprehensible.

 The photos and videos and news reports and fake news reports and unverified news reports just keep coming.
 I wish it would stop because war is terrible.
 For everybody.
 It's bad for journalists, it's bad for people who just want to live their one short life in the company of family and friends.
 It's more often than not bad for Jews.
 Right now it's unimaginably bad for the people being bombed in Gaza.
 It's bad for anybody who thinks it's paramount that we learn to live in peace with each other.